Spend 5 Minutes To Learn

 Let’s look at an example.
 Say the Philadelphia 76ers are -5 favorites in a game against the LA clippers.
 Betting on Philly means that they should win by 6 or more for you to get paid.

 If they win by 5, you get your money back, but anything else lower than that you lose the bet.
 Consider what you know about a team and its competitor before betting on the spread.
 Do you feel confident in your decision?

 Sports betting is a psychological battle that many fail because of greed.
 Greed tells you that you can bet on a dozen sporting events on one betting slip.
 Greed is the enemy whispering in your ear that $10 can make you $10,000 in one bet.

 While it may happen, such occurrences are few and far between.
-If you learn to control your appetite, eliminate greed in bet sensibly, you are well on your way to realizing real earnings.
+If you learn to control your appetite, eliminate greed and bet sensibly, you are well on your way to realizing real earning potential.

 Keep it simple, and narrow down the options on your betting slip.
 For a start, 3 options are more than enough.
 Remember, slow and steady is the way to go.